suncoast-devs/handbook/curriculum/unit-i/chapter-4/02-practice-part-1/homework.md

 - Create an API that can CRUD against a Database
 - practice creating ASP.NET Web API endpoints
 - practice EF Core.
+- Working with docker

 ## Requirements

 - Create a simple API that has a handful of endpoints to manage data
 - The API should be using Web API Controllers, Ef Core, and Postgres database
+- deploy your app to heroku

 ### Explorer Mode